tafaltens/public_test/README.md

   ![GitHub_public_template](https://user-images.githubusercontent.com/35706811/193608966-c6ccad77-6af3-4031-9a8f-98b6246049d0.png)

-* For Repository name, we suggest using your tool's *shortname* to make life easier.
+* For **Repository name**, we suggest using your tool's *shortname* to make life easier.
 Refer to the documentation on registering a nanoHUB tool for more information on the *shortname*. (link to come)

 * Select whether the repo will be **public** or **private**.
      * nanoHUB encourages you to create a **public** GitHub repo.